 The VLT offers also the possibility of combining coherently the light from the four UTs to work as an interferometer, the Very Large Telescope Interferometer (VLTI), with its own suite of instruments, ultimately providing imagery at the milli arcsecond level as well as astrometry at 10 micro arcsecond precision.
 In addition to the 8.2m telescopes the VLTI will soon be complemented with four Auxiliary Telescopes (AT) of 1.8m diameter to improve its imaging capabilities and enable full nighttime use on a year-round basis

 Two telescopes for imaging surveys are available on Paranal.
-The Visible and Infrared Survey Telescope for Astronomy (VISTA, 4m) which started regular service observations in April 2010, and the VLT Survey Telescope (VST, 2.6m) for the visible with the camera OmegaCAM, which started regular observations on October 15, 2011.
+The Visible and Infrared Survey Telescope for Astronomy (VISTA, 4m) which started regular service observations in 2010, and the VLT Survey Telescope (VST, 2.6m) for the visible with the camera OmegaCAM, which is expected to start observations in 2011.

-The status of the future VLT Instruments and facilities is the following:
+The status of the second generation of VLT Instruments and future facilities is the following:

 - MUSE (a huge "3-dimensional" spectroscopic explorer) is in the Manufacture, Assembly, Integration and Test (MAIT) phase.
 Integration in Paranal is expected during the 2nd semester of 2013.
 MUSE will replace NACO at the Nasmyth B focus of UT4

 - SPHERE (a high contrast exoplanet searcher) is in the Manufacture, Assembly, Integration and Test (MAIT) phase.
-Integration in Paranal is expected to start during the 2nd semester of 2013.
+Integration in Paranal is expected to start early 2013 with commissioning starting end of March 2013.
 SPHERE will replace ISAAC at the Nasmyth A focus of UT3.